 The problem is not simply the debt alone but rather all that comes with it.
 The inability to pay debts like credit card balances reveals a bigger problem.
 It’s the inability to handle cash emergencies.
 In the event of a medical crisis or a repair to a crucial home appliance, those who carry this kind of debt will not be able to afford a solution.
 In difficult times like these, many turn to their credit cards.

 What happens when the credit card is no longer a choice?
 This is the predicament of millions of Americans, and it’s getting worse.

-Debt begets more debt.
+Debt creates more debt.
 Insolvency generates credit card balances.
 Soon, the cardholder is unable to pay.
 The credit score diminishes.
-In time borrowing ability erodes and the downward spiral continues.
+In time borrowing ability erodes, and the downward spiral continues.
 The commonality of this problem has given rise to several online solutions.

 Some have labeled LendUp as nothing more than “a payday loan.”
-While it’s true that the offers on LendUp do resemble traditional payday loans there are some key differences.
+While it’s true that the offers on LendUp do resemble traditional payday loans, there are some key differences.

 First, the total fees, interest, and APRs are made abundantly clear from the beginning.
 The user will immediately see the required total repayment and interest rate before providing any personal information.

 Second, the process is fast and without the need to visit a brick and mortar office as one would with a conventional payday loan.

 Third, LendUp offers the opportunity for long-term success with their “LendUp ladder” program.
 This is a reward system that incentives borrowers to repay responsibly.
 As the required payments are made on time, the borrower ascends the proverbial “ladder.”
 By exhibiting this responsible behavior, borrowers earn points.
 As the point add up, the user is permitted more favorable terms on future borrowing with LendUp.